gabrielCouto26/Algorithms/README.md

-# My solution for some algorithms
+# My solution for some algorithms in JavaScript